Loom: Rigid heddles

-Rigid heddles are generally used on single-shaft looms.
+Rigid heddles can be used without a loom frame or on a single-shaft loom.
 Odd warp threads go through the slots, and even ones through the circular holes, or vice versa.
 The shed is formed by lifting the heddle, and the countershed by depressing it.
 The warp threads in the slots stay where they are, and the ones in the circular holes are pulled back and forth.
 A single rigid heddle can hold all the warp threads, though sometimes multiple rigid heddles are used.

 Treadles may be used to drive the rigid heddle up and down.